 RingCentral is a VoIP provider that merges instant messaging, SMS, video, and phone calls.
 In addition to its wealth of communication options, RingCentral integrates with nearly 200 business apps so reps can instantly update their databases with contact info and call logs.
 With RingCentral, sales professionals using multiple communication methods can keep track of important conversations without switching between apps or devices.

 Slack is a messaging platform used by millions of businesses around the globe.
 It’s become a ubiquitous sales communication tool thanks to its ease of use and suite of features like file sharing, video conferencing, and audio calls.
 Initially, Slack only allowed for internal communication among people in the same company; however, the new Slack Connect feature now makes it possible to invite external vendors into a channel and directly message them.

-Zoom is a video conferencing app that’s risen in prominence over the last year.
-It integrates with over 800 apps including HubSpot, Salesforce, and Slack for cross-platform collaboration, instant data entry, and a streamlined workflow.
+Zoom is a video conferencing app that’s risen in prominence in 2020.
+It integrates with over 800 apps, including HubSpot, Salesforce, and Slack, for cross-platform collaboration, instant data entry, and a streamlined workflow.
 While Zoom’s base plan is free, premium upgrades are available for scaling businesses and add features like recording transcripts, extra cloud storage, and hosting for up to 500 people.
-It’s also easy enough for any teams to use.
+It’s also easy enough for any team to use.

-Who Should Use It: Professionals who want to access prospect data with little to no third-party interference.
+Who Should Use It: Sales professionals and teams who want to access prospect data with little to no third-party interference.

 Sales prospecting software builds lists of prospects with details for direct outreach.
 Like lead generation software, sales prospecting software gathers contact information and other data so companies can someday convert those prospects into full-fledged customers.
 The best sales prospecting software features list builders and easily-searchable contact databases.
 Advanced functions include website tracking, browser extensions, and integrated email marketing tools.